More Robust Estimators for Instrumental-Variable Panel Designs, With An Application to the Effect of Imports from China on US Employment: Introduction

+Importantly, ADH spurred a substantial body of further research.
+Some papers also find a negative effect of imports from China on US labor markets \citep[see e.g. ][]{autor2014trade,acemoglu2016import}, while other papers find heterogeneous effects across firms, sectors, and locations \citep[see e.g. ][]{bloom2019impact}.
+Our findings do not apply to those other papers: many of them do not use FD 2SLS regressions, and all of them use different data than ADH.

 The paper is organized as follows.
-Section 2 introduces our notation and assumptions.
-Section 3 presents our identification results.
-Section 4 presents our alternative estimator.
-Section 5 presents our empirical applications.
-Finally, Section 6 concludes.
+Section 2 presents our setup.
+Section 3 presents our decompositions of FD 2SLS regressions.
+Section 4 presents our alternative IV-CRC estimator.
+Section 5 presents our re-analysis of ADH.
+Section 6 presents recommendations for practitioners.
+All proofs are in the appendix.